ais-open/azure-blueprint/README.md

 #### Azure subscription requirements

 This Azure Blueprint solution is designed to deploy to Azure Government regions.
 The solution does not currently support Azure commercial regions.
 Customers must have a paid Azure Government subscription or sponsored account to deploy this solution.
+Incase the user has a multi-tenant environment, then the user must be created as part of the Azure Active Directory which is linked to the subscription where the template must be deployed.

 #### Local workstation requirements